Concord Charlie To Make Weather Prediction on Groundhog Day

 PO Box 1000, Athens, WV 24712

 (304) 384-6312 - email@example.com

-ATHENS - Concord University’s 33rd Annual Groundhog Day Breakfast will be held on Wednesday, Feb.
-2, 2011 at 8 a.m. on the Athens campus.
+ATHENS, W.Va. - Concord University’s 34th Annual Groundhog Day Breakfast will be held on Thursday, Feb.
+2, 2012 at 8 a.m. in the Jerry L. Beasley Student Center Ballroom.

 The Concord Charlie tradition was originated in 1978 by the late Professor R.T.
 “Tom” Hill.
 As chairman of both the geography department and the Appalachian Studies program at Concord, Hill started the Groundhog Day Breakfast as a means to celebrate a bit of Appalachian heritage and highlight the program.

 According to Groundhog Day tradition, if Concord Charlie sees his shadow the morning of Feb.
 2, six more weeks of winter can be expected.
 An early spring will be on the way if he doesn’t see his shadow.

 The famed groundhog weather prophet has a standing appointment with Concord University’s President each year to offer his predictions and insights on the duration of winter.
 The President relays Charlie’s forecast to the breakfast guests.